 - The pre-processed frames are selected based on our proposed motion-aware runtime scheduler Mo-KFP, and they are then transmitted to the edge server for feature extraction.
 Object recognition (i.e., image retrieval) is then performed based on the obtained feature points.
 Finally, the recognition result is sent as feedback to the client for further processing. - Besides edge-assisted computing service, the edge servers can also provide location-based service.
-In tributed database is carried out in the cloud server.
+In the edge cloud service, the VLAD5 extracted features of all reference images are organized into location lists based on their location information, which is represented by the ID of the edge server to which these images will be served.
+The edge server therefore only needs to maintain a part of the retrieval database to help reduce the search space during the retrieval process, improving the real-time recognition efficiency and accuracy.
+Management of this distributed database is carried out in the cloud server.